-Our Board of Directors met 6 times during 2017, either in person or by teleconference.
-During 2017, each of our directors attended at least 75% of the aggregate number of the meetings of the Board of Directors and the committees on which they served.
+Our Board met six times during 2019, either in person or by teleconference.
+During 2019, each of our directors attended at least 75% of the aggregate number of the meetings of the Board and the committees on which they served.

-Our Corporate Governance Guidelines provide that our directors are invited and encouraged to attend our annual meeting of stockholders.
+Our Corporate Governance Guidelines provide that our directors are invited and encouraged to attend our annual meetings of stockholders.